 Another key takeaway from the OV report is the increased emphasis on boardroom and C-suite diversity.
 Survey participants indicate that decision making has improved as female representation at the top echelon of power has increased.

-Eventerprise recognised the impact of diversity from day one, with Birgit Thumecke joining Charlie Wright and Gotz Thumecke as co-founder and Chief Growth Officer.
+Eventerprise recognised the impact of diversity from day one, with Birgit Thumecke joining Charlie Wright and Gotz Thumecke as co-founder.
 At Birgit’s initiative, the Women Leadership Program was launched in 2018 with the specific aim to empower the women working at Eventerprise to deal with and overcome many of the common hurdles they will face in their careers.

 The SaaS world remains an exciting space – companies who keep the product central to their growth strategy, focus on North America as their growth market, and are open to a diverse set of people will thrive.